-Presently, both youth and other outreach participants communicated that existing recreational activities are not fulfilling the interest of youth.
-Youth specifically requested the following activities: music rental equipment and lessons, graffiti walls (centralize graffiti), advanced skate parks, culinary classes, roller skating rink etc. The necessity for teen centers with high quality amenities was emphasized.
+Both youth and other outreach participants communicated that existing recreational activities are not fulfilling the interest of youth.
+Youth specifically requested music equipment rental and lessons, graffiti walls (centralize graffiti), advanced skate parks, culinary classes, and a roller skating rink.
+The necessity for teen centers with high quality amenities was emphasized.
 These recreational activities and/or facilities should be available after school and free of charge.

-The curfew policy is perceived as "too strict" by the youth and they would like to alter it from 10:00 pm to midnight.
+The curfew policy is perceived as "too strict" by the youth and they would like to alter it from 10:00 PM to midnight.

-A growing concern for them and other outreach participants is the question of "Are the youth comments being heard?" and "are we asking what they need?"
+A growing concern for them and other outreach participants is the question of "Are the youth comments being heard?" and "Are we asking what they need?"